Celimas/project-notebook/December 7.md

 code, and any other resources that you think will help clearly convey your design process.

+**Once again, my work cycle doesn't really allow a ton of DSLs work over the weekend, but I have a huge chunk on Monday, so this will be updated tonight**

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do